 Separate Opt-In Boxes

-If you are asking a user for permission to opt-in, you will require two separate opt-in boxes for different requirements.
+If you ask a user for permission to opt in, you will require two separate boxes for different requirements.
 For example, one opt-in may be for your email list, and the other may be to pass their details onto third parties.

 Easy to Withdraw Permissions

-Your permissions that a user is agreeing to need to be easy to remove.
+The permissions that a user agrees to need to be easy to remove.
 It has to be as easy to remove consent as it was to grant it.

 Are You Ready For The GDPR?

-You probably have a good understanding of what GDPR is and some steps your company should take to act.
+You probably understand what GDPR is and some steps your company should take to act.
 Before taking any action, we recommend you consult with your lawyer or legal advisor.
 With their advice, you’ll know if GDPR is a liability for your business or whether you can sit this one out.